rickshibata/Profile-Site/_projects/cfd.md

 This project was the final project for a graduate-level Computational Fluid Dynamics (CFD) course.
 A code was developed in Matlab to simulate the flow past a square-cylinder in a low Reynolds Number (Re) flow of up to Re~100.
 Under a Re of approximately Re=55, the flow converges to a steady solution, but at higher Re the flow exhibits an unsteady phenomena called the "Kármán vortex street" which is caused by vortex shedding off the cylinder.

-{% include gallery id="gallery1" caption="The animations above show the x-velocity and vorticity of the flow at Re=40." %}
+{% include gallery id="gallery1" caption="The animations above show the x-velocity and vorticity of the flow at Re=40." %}{: .text-center}
-{% include gallery id="gallery2" caption="The animations above show the x-velocity and vorticity of the flow at Re=60." %}
+{% include gallery id="gallery2" caption="The animations above show the x-velocity and vorticity of the flow at Re=60." %}{: .text-center}